awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ![HM](./results/charts/CELossOnlyHMresults.png)

-First, we plot the results for each model, across both dataset.
+First, we plot the results for each model, across both datasets.
 We look at HR and NDCG by click and by purchase.
 First we look at results by purchase.

 | **Models**         | **HR@5** | **NDCG@5** | **HR@10** | **NDCG@10** | **HR@15** | **NDCG@15** | **HR@20** | **NDCG@20** |
 | :---------:        | :------: | :------:   | :-------: | :-------:   | :-------: | :-------:   | :-------: | :-------:   |